good-ware/js-log/README.md

 - loggers() For child loggers to access the Loggers object that created them
 - winstonLogger()
 - tags(), for combining tags
-- context(), for combining context objects
+- data(), for combining data objects
 - category() (mostly useful for retrieving the category assigned to Logger objects)
 - flush()
 - flushCloudWatchTransports()